 Certain products are expressly excluded from the application of the CCPSA.
-Many of them are products that would be found in the stores of at least some WRLA retailers.
-They include: - Explosives within the meaning of the Explosives Act. - Pest control products within the meaning of the Pest Control Products Act. - Feeds within the meaning of the Feeds Act. - Fertilizers within the meaning of the Fertilizers Act. - Firearms, ammunition, cartridge magazines and cross-bows, all within the meaning of the Criminal Code.
+Some of them are products that would be found in the stores of at least some WRLA retailers.
+They include: - Pest control products within the meaning of the Pest Control Products Act. - Feeds within the meaning of the Feeds Act. - Fertilizers within the meaning of the Fertilizers Act.
 "Responsible Person" Is the Key The trigger for the incident reporting system is the Responsible Person - a person who has or should have knowledge of the obligations as set forth in the CCPSA and is responsible for reporting an incident deemed to be serious in nature.
-WRLA RETAIL MEMBERS SHOULD EACH DESIGNATE A RESPONSIBLE PERSON WITHIN THEIR COMPANY ON A PRIORITY BASIS.
+WRLA SUPPLIER MEMBERS SHOULD EACH DESIGNATE A RESPONSIBLE PERSON WITHIN THEIR COMPANY ON A PRIORITY BASIS.
 INCIDENT REPORTING What is a Reportable Incident?